 Staff at Lincoln were fortunate enough to meet and hear some of the AFPST athletes’ own personal experiences a few years ago when the Lincoln site supported the Spirit of Challenge.
 This was a truly humbling experience and left staff in no doubt of the challenges these athletes face and how the charity helps them.

 The Ride of Steel generated a great deal of interest at Lincoln and volunteers were quick to respond and show their support.
 The four cyclists who participated from Lincoln, are ex-Servicemen, who, by their own admissions, have also had to deal with various hurdles and struggles throughout their lives and careers.
 They have been very honest when talking about their experiences and reading through their own biographies, you can see how they can relate to some of the struggles that the AFPST athletes face on a daily basis.

 The four cyclists all share a great sense of humour and have bonded during their training sessions, giving 100% effort, supporting and providing invaluable advice and assistance to each of the team members, including those in the support role.
 We are truly proud to have such a great group from Lincoln who are the very epitome of team work.

-The entire Lincoln site is behind all the cyclists taking part.
-We appreciate how tough this ride will be both physically and logistically, and will be thinking of them as they undertake the challenge.
+The entire Lincoln site was behind all the cyclists taking part.
+We appreciated how tough this ride would be both physically and logistically, and were thinking of them as they undertook the challenge.

 Chris Pearson – Systems Engineer